Kimmel Wins, Tylenol Loses

 I forgive him.

 He did not hate his opponents.
+He wanted

+The best for them.
 That's where I disagreed with Charlie.

-I hate my opponent and I don't want the best for them I'm sorry I am sorry Erica
+and i don't want the best for them i'm sorry i am sorry erica

 lovely just lovely

-glib and funny in the moment saying I'm not like him I'm a worse person context cues sir but he does but then sort of like what's then it's like well but don't you it's weird to run into your ex at a memorial service you know it's one of the yeah but that's why you got to be cordial it's a good place to be cordial is where you're cordial you know
+it kind of landed like a joke in the room but it's not funny anyway yeah i think he was trying to be glib and funny in the moment saying i'm not like him i'm a worse person context cues sorry but he does but then sort of like what's then it's like well but don't you it's weird to run into your ex at a memorial service you know it's one of the yeah but that's why you're looking forward a good place to be cordial it's where you're cordial you know

-all of his jokes aren't really jokes.
+All of his jokes aren't really jokes.
+That's what I'm saying.

+It's like Al Franken used to call it.
 I'm a little past the Mentitas of Joke stuff with him anymore.

 Well, Al Franken had this term.

 It was called kidding on the square.
+He tried to get that to take off.

-Yeah, it's also like it's a joke, but he means it.
+It's a joke, but he means it.

+We had an assassination.
 The country is like on the brink, and the president of the United States goes to the memorial service and is like, I hate my opponents.

 It's pretty.

+Yeah, no, I don't disagree at all.
 I'm just saying how it landed in the room.

-What did you say?
+What did he say?

 Like, what is happening?

 What did you guys make of the event?
+I watched a bunch of it today.
+It was really two parts.

-It was part like genuine religious service, like mega church, band, praise music, et cetera.
+It was part like genuine religious service, like megachurch, band, praise music, et cetera.

 And then there was this whole

+Trump rally, basically.
 And the Erica Kirk speech was entirely about the personal, their marriage, Charlie's faith.

-That was a genuinely powerful moment, like forgiving her husband's killer, just as it was in the
+That was was a genuinely powerful moment, like forgiving her husband's killer, just as it was in the

 Emmanuel AME church shooting in 2015 when the families of the victims forgave the murderer.

+But again, I counted nine Trump family staff or cabinet speakers.
 So we had Sergio Gore, real headliner, Stephen Miller, Tulsi Gabbard, Marco Rubio, Hegzeth, RFK, Don Jr., J.D.

 Vance, Trump.

 Then there were like media people like Tucker Carlson.
+There were placards like you'd see at an RNC.

 There was giant like sparkler firework type things.
+There was TPOSA branding everywhere.

+And like, I'm a wasp from New England, as you guys know.
 So I find that kind of melding of religion and politics very uncomfortable, but it didn't seem to bother anybody in that room.

 And I know it's kind of standard in Republican politics at this point.
+So it's just, it was an odd event.

 I mean, one